Health Library

 Growth Plate Fractures

 Growth plate fractures occur through the growth plate.
-If the bone broke in this area but did not move or displace, the X-rays may appear normal.
-You may ask the physician to "show you" the fracture; however, sometimes the X-rays look normal and a fracture line cannot be seen.
-If your child is tender, has swelling or bruising and a history of an injury to this part of the body, he or she most likely will be placed in a cast or splint for about four weeks.
+If the bone broke in this area but did not move or displace, the X-rays may appear normal and a fracture line cannot be seen.
+If the child is tender, has swelling or bruising, and a history of an injury to this part of the body, they most likely will be placed in a cast or splint for about four weeks.

-Your child may or may not need X-rays once the cast is removed.
+X-rays may or may not be needed once the cast is removed.
 At this time, signs of healing may be evident, confirming the suspicion of a fracture.
-It is much better to place your child in a cast / splint for protection than to assume it is "just a sprain."
+It is much better to place a child in a cast / splint for protection than to assume it is "just a sprain."

 Closed Treatment of a Distal Fibular Fracture (Ankle)

 This fracture occurs on the outside bone of the ankle.
 The injury may occur when twisting, turning or rolling the ankle.
-There is pain, swelling and often times bruising around the ankle that may extend to the foot; bearing weight may be painful.
-If the fracture is through the growth plate, X-rays are often normal, unless the fracture is displaced.
+There is pain, swelling and often bruising around the ankle that may extend to the foot.
+Bearing weight may be painful.
+If the fracture is through the growth plate, X-rays often look normal, unless the fracture is displaced.

-If the fracture is stable, your child is usually placed in a walking cast or boot for about three to four weeks, or until the injury has healed.
-The patient may bear weight if tolerated, with pain as the guide.
-An X-ray sometimes taken at follow-up, but it is usually normal.
+If the fracture is stable, the child is usually placed in a walking cast or boot for about three to four weeks, or until the injury has healed.
+Weight on the foot may be tolerated, with pain as the guide.
+An X-ray is sometimes taken at follow-up, but it usually looks normal.
 Once the cast is removed, the patient may need to limit activity for one to two more weeks before returning to sports.
-Instructions for home exercise may improve range of motion and strength prior to returning to normal activity.
+Instructions for home exercise may improve range of motion and strength before returning to normal activity.

 Closed Treatment of Metatarsal Fractures (Foot)